davetaka/my-installation-guide/readme.markdown

 ## local time
 [explanation for local time](https://www.howtogeek.com/323390/how-to-fix-windows-and-linux-showing-different-times-when-dual-booting/)
-to end linux and windows clock war
+to put an end in linux and windows clock fighting

 ```console
 $ timedatectl set-local-rtc 1 --adjust-system-clock